testvon/alecsatin.github.io/_posts/2001-01-01-about-website.md

 # Hello *static-site*

 Jekyll is a kind of software which generates static-page websites.
 Think [Front Page](https://en.wikipedia.org/wiki/Microsoft_FrontPage) for the twenty-first century.
-By eliminating most of the back-end distractions, I'll be able to focus on what I'm trying to say, and not the neediness of the software.
+By eliminating most of the back-end distractions, blog writers are able to focus more on what they are trying to communicate, and less on the neediness of the software.

 By moving *Comfort for Christians* to Jekyll you should notice a speed advantage whether you are reading on a laptop, tablet, or phone.

 # Where are the pretty pictures?
 Trying to find copyright-free images to match each blog post took ridiculous amounts of time.
-Such images rarely add to the quality of the information a blog like this one can provide.
+There will likely be fewer photos in future posts.

 # What happened to the *like buttons*?